 How does my method work?

 Firstly, as entrepreneurs, each student must come up with a fictional business venture to present to his or her classmates, who act as VCs.
 The ventures are presented almost exactly as they would be presented in a real life situation – a three minute elevator pitch followed by an investor summary, financials and finally a less common YouTube commercial.
-The elevator pitches are presented in class and moderated by me, the professor, while the financials and investor summaries are posted online: either in a class Dropbox file or on the school’s student portal e.g. Blackboard or CourseWorks.
+The elevator pitches are presented in class and moderated by me, the professor, while the financials and investor summaries are posted online: either in a class Dropbox/Drive file or on the school’s student portal e.g. Blackboard or CourseWorks.

 Investments take place in two rounds over the course of the semester.
 The first round takes place after the students have presented and developed their elevator pitch, investor presentation and financials.
 The second round occurs after students have seen the “creative” side of their classmates through the presentation of the YouTube commercials.
 The choice to add a creative side to the process is that many students excel at one or the other – business or creative – but the best entrepreneurs will usually do both well.
 It is also important as an entrepreneur’s creative side dictates the look and feel of an early stage company: branding, marketing, etc.